kevinsames/spark-fuse/README.md

 mapped_df.select("fruit", "fruit_mapped").show()
 ```

 Set `dry_run=True` to inspect how many rows already match without spending LLM tokens.
 Configure your OpenAI or Azure OpenAI credentials with the usual environment variables before running live mappings.
 Some provider models only accept their default sampling configuration—pass `temperature=None` to omit the parameter when needed.
-This helper ships with spark-fuse 0.2.0 and later.
+The helper is available across spark-fuse 0.2.0 and later, including the 1.0.x series.

 CLI Usage
 - `spark-fuse --help`